ZhijianZhou01/metav/README.md

 the template of profiles.xml is provided in the github repository, please note,

-+ currently version of nextvirus only supports the sequenced data from Illumina platform.
++ currently version of pangeav only supports the sequenced data from Illumina platform.

 + the paths of these databases in profiles.xml need to be adjusted with reference to your computer.